-Here's an outline of how far Edinburgh is from other popular Scottish destinations (and also London, down in England).
+Get familiar with how far is Edinburgh from other popular Scottish destinations (and also London, down in England).
 Plus a mileage table to help trip planning.
-We outline what is feasible from a base in Scotland's capital and how much time you'll need to see the best of Scotland.
+We outline what is feasible from a base in Scotland’s capital and how much time you’ll need to see the best of Scotland.

 How far is Edinburgh from a variety of starting points is pretty relevant if you are planning your trip to see us.
 Scotland is a small country and visitors from overseas often fly in via London, England.
 So let’s start there.